-While on my way home, I often see that the River is rimmed in some places with fishermen.
-I see them out there in their waders, casting for salmon and steelhead trout and promise myself to go into Kings Sport and Tackle and book a fishing trip with all the gear.
+While on my way home, I check out the fishermen – out there in their waders, casting for salmon and steelhead trout along the river, no matter the weather, and promise myself to go into Kings Sport and Tackle and book a fishing trip with all the gear.

 Another option for enjoying a rainy weekend in the Russian River Valley is to try a flight of mezcal and guacamole at El Barrio Bar — sunshine in a glass.
 The bar specializes in tequila, mezcal and bourbon, offering the widest selection of mescal in Sonoma County.
 The bar also has a great selection of Japanese Whiskey and top-shelf spirits from all over the world.
 All beer served is from Mexico with a local apple cider on tap from Sonoma Cider.
 Food options include house-made small Mexican-inspired plates including queso, guacamole, salsas and pico de gallo.
 Visit the bar’s Instagram page @elbarriobar.

 And nothing is better than returning to your lodging or home and cozying up to the fire with your book and a glass of wine, which is just what I did!

 Check back next week for a post on Sunday of our rainy weekend.